CenturyLinkCloud/PublicKB/Object Storage/using-object-storage-from-3rd-party-tools.md

 }}}

 <h3>Description</h3>
 <p>CenturyLink Cloud now has a robust, geo-distributed Object Storage service capable of storing any type of digital content.
-Perfect for data backups, media distribution, and file transfers, the Object Storage is Amazon S3-compatible and accessible from
-  the Control Portal or via API.
-CenturyLink Cloud Object Storage is Amazon S3 compatible, which means that a host of tools are readily available for maintaining buckets and interacting with bucket objects.</p>
+Perfect for data backups, media distribution, and file transfers, the Object Storage is Amazon S3-compatible and accessible from the Control Portal or via API.
+CenturyLink Cloud Object Storage is Amazon S3 compatible, which means that a host of tools are readily available for maintaining buckets and interacting with bucket objects.
   </br>
   <strong>This KB article explains how to interact with Object Storage from 3rd party tools.</strong>
 </p>